How do I troubleshoot instance metadata issues on my EC2 Linux instance?

 Short description

-Instance metadata is information about the EC2 instance, such as instance ID, public and private IP addresses, security groups, AWS Identity and Access Management (IAM) roles, and so on.
-The instance metadata is exposed to the instance through HTTP requests to 169.254.169.254.
+Instance metadata is information about the EC2 instance.
+Instance metadata includes the instance ID, public and private IP addresses, security groups, AWS Identity and Access Management (IAM) roles, and other information.
+The instance metadata is exposed to the instance through HTTP requests to the IP address 169.254.169.254.

-You might encounter the following issues when retrieving instance metadata from the Instance Metadata Service (IMDS):
+You might receive the following issues when you retrieve instance metadata from the Instance Metadata Service (IMDS):

 • HTTP request errors